OpenEvalProject/evals/manuscripts/elife-91798/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/91798/elife-91798-fig2-v1.jpg)

 **Figure 2.:** (A) Confocal images of granulosa cell-oocyte complexes (GOCs) five days after tamoxifen treatment stained with anti-green fluorescent protein (GFP), phalloidin to visualize F-actin and DAPI to counterstain DNA.
 Arrow shows GFP-labelled TZPs.
 Scale bar = 20 µm.
 (B) Mean and SEM of oocyte diameter and TZP number five days after tamoxifen treatment.
 TZP number in each GOC is normalized to the oocyte diameter. n=63 (+/+), 59 (fl/fl).
 (C) Confocal image of a denuded GOC five days after tamoxifen treatment and removal of the granulosa cells, stained with anti-GFP, phalloidin to visualize F-actin and DAPI to counterstain DNA.
 Arrow shows phalloidin-labelled TZPs that remain embedded in the zona pellucida.
 Scale bar = 20 µm.
 (D) Mean and SEM of oocyte diameter and TZP number five days after tamoxifen treatment in denuded GOCs.
 TZP number for each specimen is normalized to the oocyte diameter.
-For the groups where all mice were Cre: n=44 (++/+), 47 (fl/fl).
-For the groups where all mice were fl/fl: n=164 (Cre), 172 (-Cre). (+E) Left: Time course of fluorescence recovery in oocyte of GOCs following bleaching.
+For the groups where all mice were Cre+: n=44 (+/+), 47 (fl/fl).
+For the groups where all mice were fl/fl: n=164 (Cre-), 172 (Cre+).
+(E) Left: Time course of fluorescence recovery in oocyte of GOCs following bleaching.
 Each line represents an individual GOC.
 Right: Mean and SEM of the ratio of the final to pre-bleach fluorescence in each GOC. n=21 (+/+); 27 (fl/fl).
 (F) Left: Confocal image of a GOC after tamoxifen treatment followed by treatment with EdU and visualization.
 DNA was stained using DAPI.
 Scale bar = 20 µm.
-Right: Mean and SEM of the ratio of Edu-labelled cells to the total number of cells. n=23 (Cre); 10 (-Cre).
-Statistical analysis using t-test, *p<0.05; ****p<0.0001; ns, not significant.+
+Right: Mean and SEM of the ratio of Edu-labelled cells to the total number of cells. n=23 (Cre-); 10 (Cre+).
+Statistical analysis using t-test, *p<0.05; ****p<0.0001; ns, not significant.

 A limitation of quantifying TZPs in intact GOCs is that the granulosa cells, depending on their number and spatial distribution, can variably impair their resolution and discrimination even using confocal microscopy.
 Therefore, the number of TZPs was also counted after mechanically removing the granulosa cells from the GOCs.
 This analysis revealed a striking 51.1+/-0.04% reduction in the normalized number of TZPs in the GOCs from the Smad4fl/fl mice (n=44 [control], 47 [experimental], p<0.0001) (Figure 2C and D).
 As observed using intact GOCs, the mean oocyte diameter did not differ (Figure 2D).
 To verify the difference in TZP-number, we also compared ER-Cre+; Smad4fl/fl to a different control genotype, ER-Cre-; Smad4fl/fl mice.
 A quantitatively similar 43.6+/-0.04% decrease in TZPs within the ER-Cre+ population ( +=164 [control], 172 [experimental], p<0.0001) (Figure 2D) was observed following tamoxifen treatment and culture.
 Together, these results indicate that depletion of SMAD4 in the granulosa cells is associated with a decrease in the number of TZPs.